 If you move it forward, the elevators are depressed and the machine promptly puts down its nose and tries to dive.
-If you pull the stick backward, the elevators are raised and the nose of the machine rises.
+If you pull the stick backward, the elevators are raised and the machine promptry puts down its nose and these directions are raised and the nose of the machine rises.
 Movement of the stick to left or right brings the ailerons into action.
 If you move it to the left, the left wings will go down; if you move it to the right, the right wings will drop.
-This raising and lowering of the wings is termed "banking."
+This raising and lowering of the wings is termed "banking.